fanfei2014/Unsupervised-Learning/README.md

                      computationally intensive

 ## Density Based Clustering
+     DBSACN - based on each point to look up neighbor points within a specific distance (epsilon) and determined by the number of points in a neighborhood (min_samples) for a point to be considered as a core point and the total as a cluster including the point itself.
+It will label each point as noisy point (-1), border point (0), and core point (1).
+     Examples - network traffic classification
+                temperature anomaly detection
+     Advantages - no need to specify the number of clusters flexible in the size and shape of clusters able to exclude noise and outliers
+     Disadvantages - border points may be included in either reachable cluster facing difficulties finding clusters of varying densities

 ## Gaussian Mixture Models and Cluster Validation
    gaussian mixture models
    last of the clustering algorithms you will learn before moving to matrix decomposition methods